Brancellao

 How is Brancellao wine made?

-How is brancellao grown?
+How is Brancellao grown?

 Brancellao usually grows in bush-trained vines or on trellises.
 It has a very long growth cycle, as it buds and ripens later than many other varieties.
 Its yields are fairly low and it’s a difficult variety to cultivate in Galicia because of its sensitivity to powdery mildew.